BitLocker: Features

 Initially, the graphical BitLocker interface in Windows Vista could only encrypt the operating system volume.
 Starting with Windows Vista with Service Pack 1 and Windows Server 2008, volumes other than the operating system volume could be encrypted using the graphical tool.
 Still, some aspects of the BitLocker (such as turning autolocking on or off) had to be managed through a command-line tool called manage-bde.wsf.

-The version of BitLocker included in Windows 7 and Windows Server 2008 R2 adds the ability to encrypt removable drives.
+The version of BitLocker included in Windows 7 and Windows Server 2008 Release 2 adds the ability to encrypt removable drives.
 On Windows XP or Windows Vista, read-only access to these drives can be achieved through a program called BitLocker To Go Reader, if FAT16, FAT32 or exFAT filesystems are used.
 In addition, a new command-line tool called manage-bde replaced the old manage-bde.wsf.

-Starting with Windows Server 2012 and Windows 8, Microsoft has complemented BitLocker with the Microsoft Encrypted Hard Drive specification, which allows the cryptographic operations of BitLocker encryption to be offloaded to the storage device's hardware.
+Starting with Windows Server 2012 and Windows 8, Microsoft has complemented BitLocker with the Microsoft Encrypted Hard Drive specification, which allows the cryptographic operations of BitLocker encryption to be offloaded to the storage device's hardware, for example, self-encrypting drives.
 In addition, BitLocker can now be managed through Windows PowerShell.
 Finally, Windows 8 introduced Windows To Go in its Enterprise edition, which BitLocker can protect.

 Device encryption

 Windows Mobile 6.5, Windows RT and core editions of Windows 8.1 include device encryption, a feature-limited version of BitLocker that encrypts the whole system.
 Logging in with a Microsoft account with administrative privileges automatically begins the encryption process.
-The recovery key is stored to either the Microsoft account or Active Directory, allowing it to be retrieved from any computer.
-While device encryption is offered on all versions of 8.1, unlike BitLocker, device encryption requires that the device meet the InstantGo (formerly Connected Standby) specifications, which requires solid-state drives, non-removable RAM (to protect against cold boot attacks) and a TPM 2.0 chip.
+The recovery key is stored to either the Microsoft account or Active Directory (Active Directory requires Pro editions of Windows), allowing it to be retrieved from any computer.
+While device encryption is offered on all editions of Windows 8.1, unlike BitLocker, device encryption requires that the device meet the InstantGo (formerly Connected Standby) specifications, which requires solid-state drives and a TPM 2.0 chip.

 Starting with Windows 10 1703, the requirements for device encryption have changed, requiring a TPM 1.2 or 2.0 module with PCR 7 support, UEFI Secure Boot, and that the device meets Modern Standby requirements or HSTI validation.

+Device encryption requirements were relaxed in Windows 11 24H2, with the Modern Standby, HSTI and Secure Boot compliance no longer required and the DMA interfaces blocklist removed.
+And device encryption will be enabled by default by clean installation of Windows 11 24H2, called auto device encryption.

-In September 2019 a new update was released (KB4516071) changing the default setting for BitLocker when encrypting a self-encrypting hard drive.
+In September 2019 a new update was released (KB4516071) changing the default setting for BitLocker when encrypting a self-encrypting drive.
 Now, the default is to use software encryption for newly encrypted drives.
 This is due to hardware encryption flaws and security concerns related to those issues.